The Social Security Disability Reevaluation Process

 Exceptions to undergoing a traditional review and consequently losing benefits include committing fraud, failing to cooperate in the disability review, if a recipient cannot be located, or if the recipient fails to a follow doctors’ orders.

-If you were denied benefits during your Social Security Disability reevaluation, contact our experienced disability advocates at Phillips Disability today to find out how we can help you receive the benefits you deserve.
+If you were denied benefits during your Social Security Disability reevaluation, contact our experienced disability advocates at Dayes Law Firm PC today to find out how we can help you receive the benefits you deserve.